-In-class, printed assignments and readings are due at the beginning of class time on the indicated due date.
+In-class, printed assignments and readings are due at the beginning of class time (9:00 am or 10:30 am) on the indicated due date.
 Assignments submitted to Canvas are due at 11:59 pm on the indicated due date.
 This schedule is subject to change with fair notice.